 In some cases, the court will waive the fee based on a finding that the parent or guardian is the victim of the delinquent act and is cooperating with the investigation of the offense; or because of indigence and/or significant financial hardship.

 If the child’s case is dismissed or if the child is found “not guilty” of the charges or court order, then the parent/guardian shall not be liable for fees under this order.
 The parties are advised that an appeal is authorized by law to be filed within 30 days from the date of this order.

-The criminal defense attorney can go to the detention center to meet with the child and then represent the child at the detention hearing held in court within 24 hours of the initial detention.
+The criminal defense attorney can go to the Hillsborough County Juvenile Detention Center to meet with the child and then represent the child at the detention hearing held in court within 24 hours of the initial detention.
 At the detention hearing, the criminal defense attorney will explain to the court all of the reasons why the child should be released back to the parent while the case is pending.

 In many of these cases, the judge will release the child back to the parents.
 In some cases, the child will be ordered to remain in the detention center for up to 21 days.

 If your child needs an attorney after being accused of a law violation, being subjected to a custody order, being picked up on a pick up ordered issued by the judge, or because of a DJJ hold order, then contact an experienced criminal defense attorney in Tampa, FL, at Sammis Law Firm.